-The presence of sluggish flow near the entrance right-wall (and rapid flow at the left wall) has also been observed in laboratory experiments by Whitehead and Salzig (2001, Figure 2.14.5) and is suggested by the linear theory for the basin flow (Figure 2.14.3 but check to see whether it is actually there).
-In the experiment (Figure 2.14.7) fluid is pumped into a deep arc-shaped basin and it escapes through a broad, shallow channel.
-As a fluid column enters the channel it becomes squashed and acquires excess cyclonic vorticity.
+The presence of sluggish flow near the entrance right-wall (and rapid flow at the left wall) has also been observed in laboratory experiments by Whitehead and Salzig (2001) and is suggested by the linear theory for the basin flow (Figure 2.13.3).
+In the experiment (Figure 2.13.7) fluid is pumped into a deep, arc-shaped basin and it escapes through a broad, shallow channel.
+As a fluid column enters the channel it becomes squashed and acquires excess anticyclonic vorticity.
 There are two scenarios describing what happens next.
-In the first, which is consistent with traditional, inviscid hydraulic theory, the fluid simply continues into the channel and develops strong shear.
+In the first, which is consistent with traditional, inviscid hydraulic theory, the fluid simply continues into the channel and develops a strong shear.
+In the

+Gill (1977) model, for example, the shear would be confined to a boundary layer.
+The anticyclonic would favor the left wall boundary layer, and thus the flow would enter along that wall.
 In the second scenario, which is consistent with ideas about slow, nearly-geostrophic flow, the flow tends to follow the isobaths, crossing them only to an extent allowed by friction.
 This is exactly what happens in the above linear model, where a strong swirling flow along the closed isobaths is accompanied by a weak flow towards shallower depths.
 The excess vorticity generated by the vortex squashing is dissipated by friction.
+In the entrance region, the isobaths are not closed but, instead, intersect the left and right walls of the channel.
+These isobaths steer fluid towards the walls, where frictional boundary layers may exist.
+Once a fluid column has reached a frictional boundary layer, it is able to more easily cross isobaths and continue further into the channel.
+The question now is whether the left- or right-wall boundary layer is preferred.

-In the present circumstance, the isobaths intersect the channel walls and the tendency is for fluid to be steered towards the boundaries.
-Crossing into shallower depths occurs primarily within frictional boundary layers.
-In the earlier linear model, where the isobaths parallel the basin edge, the frictional boundary (or 'arrested topographic wave') is different than the frictional layer that exists near the entrance, where the isobaths intersect the sidewalls.
-It was first established by Stommel (1948) that such a layer can occur only where the ambient potential vorticity f/D^ increases in the direction with the wall on the left.
-For a broad ocean basin with constant depth D^ , and a Coriolis parameter f that increases to the north, the frictional layer must occur on the western boundary layer must occur on the left wall.
+In the earlier linear model, where the isobaths parallel the basin edge, the frictional boundary layer (or 'arrested topographic wave') is different than the frictional layer that exists near the entrance, where the isobaths intersect the sidewalls.
+It was first established by Stommel (1948) that such a layer can occur only where the ambient potential vorticity f/d_o increases in the direction with the wall on the left.
+For a broad ocean basin with constant depth d_o , and a Coriolis parameter f that increases to the north, the frictional layer must occur on the western boundary.
+In the present channel, where f is constant but d_o decreases into the strait, the boundary layer must occur on the left wall.
 It is expected, then, that the flow entering the strait should be concentrated along this 'dynamical western boundary', a feature bourn out by the laboratory and numerical experiments.
-This 'westward' intensification can also be motivated using a circulation integral, as explored in Exercise 4.
-The effect may account for the observation that the Denmark Strait overflow hugs the Iceland coastline, its dynamical western boundary, upstream of the sill (Jonsson, 1999).
-Exercises 1.
-Derive the potential vorticity equation for the geostrophic flow component of the basin flow.
-Show that integration of this equation over the area $A{\rm C}$ enclosed by a closed geostrophic contour yields the relation (2.14.11).
-2. Suppose that some of the constant depth contours intersect the vertical side walls of the basin and are therefore not closed.
-How are the tangential and normal flow to the contour determined?
-3. Derive equation (2.14.29) beginning with the momentum equation immediately above it.
+This 'westward' intensification can also be motivated using a circulation integral, as explored in Exercise 5.
+The effect may account for the observation that the Denmark Strait overflow hugs the Iceland coastline, its dynamical western boundary, upstream of the sill (Jonsson and Valdimarsson, 2004).
+Support for this idea can also be seen in the inflow to the Barents Sea (Slagstad and McClimans, 2005).